-- 1. The programme aims to provide learners with a sound basis in business and expertise in skills relevant to business.
-The modules and learning practice have been designed with this in mind. - 2.
-There is no inconsistency between the stated objectives of the programme and the modules or teaching provided.
-The range of modules on offer are suitable and fit for purpose, and the minimum intended module learning outcomes are explicitly specified for each of the programme modules. - 3.
-Courses are designed to meet students' educational needs and to develop their skills in a wide variety of areas. - 4.
-The module learning outcomes are objectively mapped to the QQI Award Standards for Business at Level 8 of the NFQ.
+- 1. The MBA includes a range of modules that are designed to prepare students for the workplace, and in particular for managerial roles.
+The compatible array of electives permits them to select a study/career pathway-for example, by focusing on HR or IT components of the course. - 2.
+The range of modules on offer are suitable and fit for purpose, and the minimum intended module learning outcomes are explicitly specified for each of the programme's modules. - 3.
+The module learning outcomes are objectively mapped to the QQI Award Standards for Business at Level 9 of the NFQ.